-The Bachelor of Science to Master of Science Degree in Athletic Training is a 165 semester hour program that may be completed in five years with the choice of either a thesis or the successful completion of the comprehensive examination and internship (11 semesters).
+The seamless Bachelor of Science to Master of Science Degree in Athletic Training is a 165 semester hour (10 semester) program available to qualified students, which can be completed in five years.
+Choices include a thesis option OR the successful completion of the comprehensive examination and a project/internship.
 The program requires 135 undergraduate semester hours and 30 graduate semester hours.
-The qualified student who successfully completes the program meets the requirements for the Bachelor of Science degree in Athletic Training and the Master of Science Degree specialization in Athletic Training.
-This degree program option in Athletic Training merges the undergraduate CAAHEP accredited entrylevel program with an advanced graduate Athletic Training degree program in a five-year time frame.
+The student who successfully completes the program meets the requirements for the Bachelor of Science degree in Athletic Training and the Master of Science Degree in Movement Science with a specialization in Athletic Training.
+This degree program option in Athletic Training merges the undergraduate CAAHEP accredited entrylevel program with an advanced graduate Athletic Training degree program in a seamless five-year time frame.